sg-s/manipulate/README.md

 ## Function Manipulation

-Manipulate can work with any function in the form `[a,b,c...] = function(p,x)` where p is a structure array containing parameters.
+Manipulate can work with any function in the form `[a,b,c...] = function(S,p)` where p is a structure array containing parameters.

 Here, we can manipulate the [Hill](https://github.com/sg-s/srinivas.gs_mtools/blob/master/hill.m) function using: